-Patients with a volvulus will present with the signs and symptoms of bowel obstruction.
+Patients with a volvulus will present with the clinical features of bowel obstruction.
 Due to its recurring nature, the patient may have a previous history of volvulus formation.

-The sigmoid colon is located distally in the GI tract, and so vomiting is usually a late sign – whereas colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.
+The sigmoid colon is located distally in the GI tract and so vomiting is usually a late sign, whilst the colicky pain, abdominal distension, and absolute constipation occur earlier on in the clinical course.
 The abdomen is markedly distended with increased bowel sounds and tympanic percussion.

 Ensure to examine for signs of perforation or generalised peritonism, as this is a surgical emergency.

 The main differential diagnoses to consider are the alternative causes for bowel obstruction, as well as severe constipation, pseudo-obstruction, and severe sigmoid diverticular disease.

 All patients presenting with clinical features of bowel obstruction should be investigated accordingly.
 Routine bloods should be taken, including electrolytes, Ca2+, and TFTs to exclude any potential pseudo-obstruction.

 The most decisive initial investigation ordered for a suspected sigmoid volvulus is an abdominal X-ray (AXR).
 This will classically show (present in around 60-75% cases) a “coffee-bean sign” arising from the left iliac fossa (Fig. 2); if the ileocaecal valve is incompetent, the AXR will also show signs of small bowel dilatation.

 If the diagnosis remains unclear or clinical features suggest potential bowel ischaemia developing, a CT scan may be warranted; CT imaging classically will document a ‘whirl sign’, from the twisting mesentary around its base.
 Barium enema can aid in any unclear diagnosis, yet are rarely performed in modern practice.